All Episodes

 Yes.

-Now I don't know of any politicians in Washington today who realize that they are at the same kind of critical moment that those wonderful founders who did sacrifice, many of them sacrificed their lives, their fortune and the sacred honor.
+Now, I don't know of any politicians in Washington today who realize that they are at the same kind of critical moment that those wonderful founders who did sacrifice, many of them sacrificed their lives, their fortune, and their sacred honor.

-And uh Mary Otis Warren was an author and a uh and a uh excuse me, a historian on the revolution wrote in the eighteen oh five uh about the television army uh correct terms, apologize.
+And Mary Otis Warren was an author and a historian on the revolution, wrote in 1805 about the Salvation Army.

-Um I work with them quite a bit, do great work uh but with about the founders and the the heroicness that they did, also referring to the uh the uh original Congress and and the people of the United States and how those documents referred to everyone.
+Also, referring to the original Congress and the people of the United States and how those documents referred to everyone.

-And uh she said all youth should read this regularly and know the commitment that was made because if they fail to do that, we'll ultimately cease to have that individual freedom, liberty, and justice for all.
+And she said all youth could read this regularly and know the commitment that was made because if they fail to do that, we'll ultimately cease to have that individual freedom, liberty, and justice for all.

 I certainly think it pertains to today as well.